-- At least 43 antennas in the 12-m Array; plus ten 7 m and three 12 m antennas in the ACA - Complete spectral coverage at all frequency bands available from the ground from 84 to 950 GHz (3.6 mm to 300 μ m), using receiver Bands 3 through 10 (see Figure 4) - Baselines up to 8.5 km for Bands 3 7 (configurations C-9 and C-10 will not be offered in Cycle 8 2021); and up to 3.6 km for Bands 8, 9 & 10 - Stand-alone ACA observations may be requested in all receiver bands (new!) - Single field interferometry at all receiver bands, and mosaics at Bands 3 through 9 - Full polarization capability, including circular polarization, at Bands 3 through 7 in both continuum and spectral line mode using the 12-m Array, plus single-field full polarization with the 7-m Array (new!) - Mosaicking of continuum linear polarization observations at Bands 3 through 7 using the 12-m Array (new!) - Spectral scans using the 12-m Array or the 7-m Array (new!) - Solar observations at Bands 3, 5 (new!), 6 and 7 - Millimeter-wavelength VLBI of faint science targets (new!) at Bands 3 and 6 - ALMA-only phased array mode at Band 3 useful primarily for pulsar observations (new!) - See the Proposer's Guide on the Science Portal for a full list of capabilities this cycle https://almascience.org/proposing/alma-proposal-review
+- At least 43 antennas in the 12-m Array; plus ten 7-m and three 12-m antennas in the ACA - Complete spectral coverage at all frequency bands available from the ground from 35 to 950 GHz (excluding 67 to 84 GHz until Band 2 is commissioned); see Figure 4 - Baselines up to 16.2 km for Bands 1 and 3 through 10 (new!) - Stand-alone ACA observations may be requested in Bands 1 (Stokes I only) and Band 3 through 10, including the TP Array in Bands 3-8 - Full polarization capability, including circular polarization, at Bands 1 through 7 (excluding Band 2) in both continuum and spectral line mode using the 12-m Array (new!), plus single-field full polarization with the 7-m Array in Bands 3 through 7 - Mosaicking of continuum linear polarization observations at Bands 1 through 7 using the 12-m Array - Solar observations, including Total Power regional mapping at Bands 3, 5, 6 and 7, and full polarization in Band 3 (12-m Array only) - VLBI observations in Bands 1, 3, 6 and 7, including flexible tuning for spectral lines - ALMA-only phased array mode at Band 1, 3, 6 and 7 - 4x4-bit spectral modes for improved sensitivity on the 12-m Array (dual polarization) - See the Proposer's Guide on the Science Portal for a full list of capabilities this cycle https://almascience.org/proposing/alma-proposal-review

-Starting in Cycle 8 2021, ALMA proposals will need to be written using a dual anonymous procedure, and most proposals will be referred using a distributed peer review process.
+ALMA proposals will need to be written using a dual anonymous procedure, and most proposals will be refereed using a distributed peer review process.
 To find out how this affects you, see: